scalar0/auto-cli/README.md

 ### _Properties_

 The properties array, stores in a json array the name of the project, the title and the description of the project that will be displayed in the CLI.
 The output path property is the path to the project repository.
+The framework property is the target framework for the project.
 The repo property is the name of the git repository.

 <details>
 <summary><b><u>